eu-digital-identity-wallet/eudi-lib-android-verifier-core/README.md

     - Interface for managing the transfer process between verifier and holder devices
     - Provides methods to initiate device engagement, send requests, and manage listeners for transfer events
+- DocumentStatusResolver
+    - Interface for resolving the status of documentsClaims in a device response.
+    - The status resolver performs validation against status list services to determine if documentsClaims are valid, invalid or suspended.

 ## Disclaimer